 2.1.
 What is Gamification?

 When used efficiently game-based methods or gamification may properly engage, inform, and educate.
 Gabe Zichermann, author of the book "Game-Based Marketing," provides an easily understood summary of gamification as the use of game ideas and mechanics to effectively engage audiences while tackling challenges.
-Amy Jo Kim, the author of "Community Building on the Web" and a well-known creator of social games, has provided a clear overview of gamification as the use of game concepts in order to improve the attractiveness and engagement of different kinds of activities.
-According to The Gartner Ground, gamification is the practice of using game concepts in non-game environments, including as innovation, marketing, training, employee performance, health, and social change.
+Amy Jo Kim, the author of "Community Building on the Web" and a well-known creator of social games, has provided a clear overview of gamification as the use of game concepts to improve the attractiveness and engagement of different kinds of activities.
+According to The Gartner Ground, gamification is the practice of using game concepts in non-game environments, including innovation, marketing, training, employee performance, health, and social change.

 By combining components from these definitions and eliminating the focus on encouraging individuals to perform tasks they typically find tedious, the term gamification can be defined as follows: "Gamification entails the utilisation of game-based mechanics, aesthetics, and game thinking to captivate individuals, stimulate action, facilitate learning, and address challenges."

 • Based on games.
-The principles highlighted in the previously mentioned definition of "game" are applicable to the practice of gamification.
+The principles highlighted in the previously mentioned definition of "game" apply to the practice of gamification.
 The objective is to provide a framework where anyone who is learning, playing, consuming, or working is involved in a conceptual task that is governed by rules, interaction, and feedback, which leads to an accessible result that ideally inspires a psychological reaction.
 The objective is to develop a game that motivates individuals to dedicate their cognitive resources, time, and effort.

 • Mechanical principles and concepts.
 The mechanics of playing a game encompass several elements such as levels, the acquisition of badges, point systems, scores, and time limitations.
 These are the components that are used in several games.
 Mechanics alone are insufficient to change a dull experience into an engaging one resembling a game, but they are essential foundational elements applied in the process of gamification.